Funguser/INFO7390_FinalProject/README.md

 ### H. Project Process Description -- Return the results of pretrained model

-Use your output model in the G part and
+Use your output model in the G part, implement it in the test set from Kaggle and return the result.

 ```python
 train_images = glob("./input/train/*jpg")